Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 In the above command we specify `-t` flag and we add a custom tag for our image, `myflaskserver`.
 We can also define a numbered version after `:` like `0.0.1`.

-Alright if you try the above command with our Dockerfile you should have built an image locally.
+Alright if you tried the above command with our Dockerfile you should have built an image locally.
 Lets verify this by executing:

 ```bash
 docker images